-All graduate degrees except the MS in accounting require either a thesis or a comprehensive exam.
-Some require both.
+All graduate degrees except the MS in accounting require either a comprehensive exam or a thesis or project.
+Some require an exam along with the thesis or project.
 All course work must be completed with a GPA of 3.000 or better.
 Clearance is also dependent upon being in good academic standing, receipt of a completed and approved thesis or project, and successful completion of the comprehensive exams as required for the student's particular degree.
 The academic division offering the master's degree will process the academic clearance for each potential graduate.
 Students must also apply to graduate.
 Contact the graduate programs office for details.